 Naked mole-rats evolved to thrive in an acidic environment that other mammals, including humans, would find intolerable.
-Researchers at the University of Illinois at Chicago report new findings as to how these rodents adapted, which may offer clues to relieving pain in other animals and humans.
+How these rodents adapted to this environment may offer clues to pain relief for humans and other animals, UIC researchers say.

 December 4, 2012UIC researcher receives $1.6 million grant to study how exercise affects bone strength

 Bone strength is important to aging well, but we are far from understanding the best way to maintain healthy bone or what kind of exercise might help.
 The National Institutes of Health has awarded Karen Troy, in the College of Applied Health Sciences a four-year, $1.6 million grant to investigate whether mechanical forces applied to bone can increase bone strength.